 The “DIY” Strategy

 Pro: Who knows your company better than you do?
 From our experience, the greatest benefit you gain from managing your own social media platforms is that you save money.
-It also gives you the freedom to post what you want, how you want it to look and who it reaches.
+It also gives you the freedom to post what you want, how you want it to look, and who it reaches.
 This is a great option for new startups who don’t have a lot of wiggle room in their budget.

 Con: If you don’t have the creative skills for graphic design, copywriting or the experience and knowledge of the various social platforms you could end up being ineffective and pumping out content that is sub-par.
-In worst case scenarios, you could cause harm to your company’s brand image by posting content that does not align with your company’s core values.
+In worst-case scenarios, you could cause harm to your company’s brand image by posting content that does not align with your company’s core values.

 Another con is time management.
-Do you have the time to dedicate for content creation and creating a social media calendar?
+Do you have the time to dedicate to content creation and creating a social media calendar?
 If you are inconsistent, your social following isn’t going to grow as well as you intended.

 The “Team Work Makes The Dream Work” Strategy

 Pro: By granting a few of your senior staff members admin access to your company’s social feeds you can grow your audience through collaboration.
 By creating incentives to have your employees engage with your company’s social pages you can quickly grow your following while providing value to your employees.
-This not only frees up your work time, but it saves you money by dedicating a small amount of staffed time for content creation who are already on the company’s payroll.
+This not only frees up your work time, but it saves you money by dedicating a small amount of staffed time for content creators who are already on the company’s payroll.